shel-corp/Claude-command-manager/README.md

 # Claude Command Manager

 A standalone command library manager that allows users to enable, disable, and manage custom Claude commands from a centralized library.
-This tool provides both an interactive TUI interface built with Go and a traditional shell script interface.
+This tool provides a modern interactive TUI interface built with Go, featuring a comprehensive theme system and enhanced repository management capabilities.

 <img width="2912" height="1514" alt="image" src="https://github.com/user-attachments/assets/0f46793e-e8bc-476d-8a8e-23e58a7fc961" />